 Familiarities?
 Disfigurements?
 Tattoos?
 Smells?
 Surroundings?

 “Did you suffer from any sexual exploitation?”
-His gaze lingered over my frame.
+His gaze lingered on my frail frame.
+“Miss Haines?”

-“Do you have any concept of what that language was?”
+The two co-workers shared an unreadable look.
+“Do you have any concept of what language he spoke?”

 “It may take weeks, years, or even decades for you to deal with trauma.
-It could eventually lead to severe, long-term negative outcomes.”
+Divulging can only relieve you, Miss Haines.
+Withdrawing and refusing help can be damaging to your mental health.
+It could lead to severe, long-term negative outcomes.”

 My features hardened out of stubbornness.
 “I don’t want to live like that.”